Physics of Life

 Session 9: Forces Within – Mechanobiology, Nuclear Mechanics & DNA Repair

-• Chris Toseland: 'Nuclear mechanobiology during DNA damage and repair'
+Chris Toseland (University of Sheffield) 'Nuclear mechanobiology during DNA damage and repair'

 15.30